acrolinx/platform-api/term-api.md

 #### Signatures

 An integration must identify itself to the Core Platform by means of a unique signature.
-This signature tells the Core Platform what integration is trying to communicate with it and if this communication is allowed to happen.
+This signature tells the Core Platform which integration is trying to communicate to it.
+Depending on the signature the communication might be allowed.
 Signatures can be enabled individually in the Core Platform's license.
 To request a session with the Core Platform, an integration's signature is one of the required parameters.
 If the signature is unknown to the Core Platform, no session can be opened and further communication isn’t possible.